 Even if children are too young to understand the concept of vows, when eloping with kids, this is an activity worth doing as it highlights their stance in their union.
 Children may not understand the concept of vows, but they do comprehend emotion.
 The special day will be full of emotion itself but seeing their parents make promises to them in a heartfelt manner will surely speak to children.

-You don’t need to make things complicated.
+You don’t need to make things complicated, wedding vows that include children need language that speaks to them and are simple.
 Since you’re eloping with kids, make them realize why they tagged along in this special journey.
 Speak in a way the young minds will grasp the notion of your speech and share the same sentiment.

 Unity ceremonies are symbolic acts where you combine different things to form a new singular item.
 When eloping with kids, this can be a group activity to perform.
 This ceremony can be any way you want it to, as long as it symbolizes the union of the new family.
 Given the lack of restrictions of this ceremony, you can come up with an idea that involves children in the process.